jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 indigenous or renewable sources of energy, qualified Generation Companies shall be entitled to make claims against STF created for this purpose.
-The STF shall be constituted out of the proceeds from the Universal Charge specified under Section 34 of the Act: Provided, That said claims shall only be to the extent of the additional cost or reduction in the cost of generating electricity.
+The STF shall be constituted out of the proceeds from the Universal Charge specified under Section 34 : Provided, That said claims shall only be to the extent of the additional cost or reduction in the cost of generating electricity.
 For this purpose, qualified Generation Companies making said claims